Tom Hardy Loses His Six-Pack to Play Al Capone — See the Crazy Transformation!

 Tom Hardy is all mobbed up.

-The actor, 40, has transformed himself for his role as infamous crime boss Al Capone in the upcoming crime drama Farzo.
+The actor, 40, has transformed himself for his role as infamous crime boss Al Capone in the upcoming crime drama Fonzo.
 The typically toned actor packed on a gut and a receding hairline while shooting in Louisiana.
 Hardy also had a cigar in his mouth during a scene with costar Matt Dillon, who plays Capone’s close friend Johnny.

 The biopic follows the 47-year-old mobster’s battle with dementia after he spent 10 years in prison for tax invasion.
-Farzo also stars Linda Cardellini as Capone’s wife Mae and Kyle MacLachlan as the gangster’s doctor Karlock.
+Fonzo also stars Linda Cardellini as Capone’s wife Mae and Kyle MacLachlan as the gangster’s doctor Karlock.

 In January, Hardy debuted a permanent appearance change, showing off a “Leo Knows All” tattoo on his right bicep.
 The dad to 10-year-old Louis got the ink after losing a bet to Leonardo DiCaprio over whether or not the 43-year-old would be nominated during awards season for his part in The Revenant, in which the both appeared.
 (The role earned DiCaprio the Oscar for Best Actor in 2016.)